NicoleBIA/Cereal-Market-Evolution/Strategic_Recommendations/price_perception_strategy.md

 This insight reinforces a core pricing truth:

-> “A product's price is not just what it costs — it's what it *means*.”
+> “A product's price is not just what it costs, it's what it *means*.”

-When perception diverges from reality, there’s opportunity to reinforce value, enhance loyalty, and subtly shape buying behavior — without discounting.
+When perception diverges from reality, there’s opportunity to reinforce value, enhance loyalty, and subtly shape buying behavior without discounting.

 ---